zonneplan/KiBot/README.md

         - `libs`: [list(string)=[]] List of libraries.
         - `mirror`: [boolean=false] Mirror the board.
         - `no_drillholes`: [boolean=false] Do not make holes transparent.
-        - `output`: [string='%f-%i%v.%x'] Name for the generated file.
+        - `output`: [string='%f-%i%I%v.%x'] Name for the generated file.
 Affected by global options.
         - `placeholder`: [boolean=false] Show placeholder for missing components.
         - `remap`: [dict|None] Replacements for PCB references using components (lib:component).
         - `show_components`: [list(string)|string=none] [none,all] List of components to draw, can be also a string for none or all.